imSamaritan/miniORM/README.md

   .done()
 ```

-## Architecture Benefits

-1. **Separation of Concerns**: Core functionality separated from query building
-2. **No Circular Dependencies**: Clean inheritance hierarchy
-3. **Extensible**: Easy to add new query methods to Builder class
-4. **Type Safety**: Proper inheritance chain for method chaining
-5. **Testable**: Each class can be tested independently

 ## Error Handling

 The ORM includes built-in validation:

-- Empty or null column names are rejected
+- Empty, null, or undefined column names are rejected
 - Queries cannot end with logical operators (AND/OR)
 - Missing database configuration throws descriptive errors